salman1hasan/Frontenddeveloper/README.md

 219.Array.from length10,  _, I I+1 return option 1 key={1} value={q}  selected{data.queue} data.quantity =q
 220. Const updatecartitem =(e,key) and add onchange selected size 221.let payload key, value, e.target.value add quantity
+222.parseInt
+223.Update cart and add state and action
+224.Import useDispatch and updateCart and then add updateCartItem and add useDispatch 225.Then in the cart.slice, were going to add remove from cart
+226. Update the cart.slice function
+227.In the cartitem add updatecart, removecart 228.Create an onclick button with dispatch
+229. In the slug.js file, add a const subTotal = use Memo
+230. Update useMemo
+231.Use the return cartItems.reduce((total,val)=> total+val.attributes.price
+232.Add subtotal to the cart.js
+233.Make an account
+234.Copy paste the code
+235.Add order.js and make sure that you convert it to USD 236.Add the env secrets from stripe.js
+237.Update the api with an update payment request 238.Stripe Promise update the .env
+239.const loading to cart.js
+240.Add handle payment try and catch
+241. Cart.js loading spinner